zenphantom/ml-git/docs/first_project.md

 Make sure you have created your own git repository for dataset metadata and a S3 bucket for the dataset actual data.

-For a basic ml-git reppository, add a remote repository for metadata and a S3 bucket configuration.
+For a basic ml-git repository, add a remote repository for metadata and a S3 bucket configuration.
 Last but not least, initialize the metadata repository.

 ```
-$ mkdir dataset-ex && cd dataset-ex
+$ mkdir dataset-ex && cd dataset-ex (or clone an existing repo from Github or Github Enterprise)
 $ ml-git init
 $ ml-git dataset remote add ssh://git@github.com/standel/mlgit-datasets
 $ ml-git store add mlgit-datasets --credentials=mlgit --region=us-east-1